anon-070/Fraternize/README.md

 # Fraternize
-Membership management for fraternities or associations of any kind.
+Membership management for fraternities and associations of any kind.